DHBW-Smart-Rollerz/camera_preprocessing/README.md

 # Camera Preprocessing

+> Attention: In some ros bags in our NAS the camera_topic is /camera/image_raw instead of /camera/image/raw.
+Use `ros2 bag play <bag_file> --remap /camera/image_raw /camera/image/raw`

 This package is responsible for calibrating the camera and preprocessing the images.
 Therefore it provides the following two nodes:

 1. `camera_calibration_node`: Calibrates the camera